How long will it take for solar panels to pay for themselves?

 How solar panels pay for themselves

-Participating utility companies pay you for every kilowatt your solar power system produces.
+Participating utility companies pay you per kilowatt your solar power system produces.
 Your system makes a lot more power than your house uses during the day, and that makes up for the nighttime when your system isn’t producing power.

 In states with Net Metering policies, utility companies have to pay a state-mandated amount to homeowners for every kilowatt their system produces.
 In states without net metering, consumers are often at the mercy of utility companies that can make their own rules about how much they will pay homeowners for the electricity they produce.
 Some states that don’t have net metering, such as California, have alternatives in place.
 California has a program called Net Energy Metering 2.0 (NEM 2.0).
 It provides for compensation to home solar power owners that is based on the times of day that the system owner’s solar panels are supplying power to the grid.
 Even in states without net metering, you can still make money on solar by playing it smart.